 As previously discussed in Where We Are, the 12 Inner and Outer Ring Suburbs surrounding New Haven are losing more jobs and population in the 25-44 year old demographic than the City is able to create and attract.
 The young adult population is vital to stimulating economic growth and funding the social programs of the future.

-Furthermore, the population of retiring and aging residents is concentrated in sprawling, exurban areas where services and social opportunities are not easily accessed without a car – creating places without a future for the nine Outer Ring Suburbs.
-This demographic above the age of 64 is needed where they can impart their experiences on the next generation.
+Furthermore, the population of retiring and aging residents is concentrated in sprawling, exurban areas where services and social opportunities are not easily accessed without a car – possibly creating places without a future for the nine Outer Ring Suburbs.
+This demographic above the age of 64 is needed where they can impart their wisdom to the next generation.

 Additionally, the three Inner Ring Suburbs and the eight Medium Income Areas of New Haven have sustained skyrocketing poverty rates as families wanting upward mobility are moving into these largely suburban neighborhoods that tend to lack immediate access to services, employment, and opportunity.
 In the years to come, neighborhoods such as Highwood and the Plains in Hamden, Amity, Quinnipiac Meadows, and the Annex in New Haven, and the Centers of East Haven and West Haven may become more like New Haven’s Low Income Areas, which have been in dire straits since the collapse of the city’s industries 30 years ago.

 Finally, New Haven may be unable to retain young adults as they age if the cost of living is not lowered and safe neighborhoods for every child may not be achievable without sharing the responsibility of providing the region’s social services between all 13 towns.